ravigahlla/tldr/README.md

 **Are you drowning in daily newsletters? "tldr" is your personal AI assistant to reclaim your time.**

+{{## Note for AI Code Assistants (e.g., Cursor)
+This `README.md` file is designed to be the primary source of truth for understanding the "tldr" project.
+Please analyze its contents thoroughly to grasp the project's scope, context, architecture, current state, and future roadmap before providing assistance or making suggestions.
+}}

 This project leverages the power of OpenAI's GPT models to automatically fetch, summarize, and deliver concise digests of content-rich newsletters, starting with Stratechery.
 Get the key insights without sifting through every word.

 ## The Problem